SamanRashid78/DC-Motor-PID-Speed-Control/README.md

 2. Run `pidManual.m` to apply the PID controller
 3. Run `compareResponse.m` for the before/after comparison plot
 4. Run `gainEffect.m` to see how Kp affects the response
-5. Run `metrics.m` to print performance numbers in the command window
+5. Run `data.m` to print performance numbers in the command window

 ## Tools Used
 - MATLAB R2014a